 Former Executive Director for the United States, World Bank Group

-DJ Nordquist is the former executive director representing the United States on the Board of Directors of the World Bank, a position she took after being confirmed unanimously by the U.S. Senate.
-Her work at the Bank focused on the COVID-19 response, oversight, information and communication technology, energy, debt, human capital, and gender.
-Currently, she serves on the advisory board for ClearPath, an entrepreneurial, strategic nonprofit.
-Prior to the World Bank, she served as chief of staff at the Council of Economic Advisers in the White House, where she managed objective, nonpartisan analysis on the development of domestic and international economic policies.
-Previously, she was chief of staff for the Economic Studies program at the Brookings Institution where she focused on fiscal and monetary policy, poverty, economic dynamism, and education.
-She also served as assistant secretary at the U.S. Department of Housing and Urban Development, senior advisor in the Office of the Federal Coordinator for Gulf Coast Rebuilding, deputy chief of staff at the FDIC, and deputy assistant secretary at the U.S. Department of Education.
-Prior to her federal service, Nordquist worked in the private sector in Asia and Europe, and began her career on Capitol Hill.
-She is a graduate of Stanford University and has a master’s degree from Northwestern University.
+DJ Nordquist is the Executive Vice President of the Economic Innovation Group, a bipartisan organization dedicated to forging a more dynamic, entrepreneurial, and innovative 21st century US economy.
+She is also a Senior Adviser at the Center for Strategic and International Studies; she also serves on the advisory board of Big Sun Holdings which specializes in smart 3D printing construction, blockchain and IoT infrastructure, and ClearPath, a nonprofit focused on reducing emissions using cutting-edge policy solutions.
+She is the former Executive Director representing the United States on the Board of Directors of the World Bank Group.
+Confirmed unanimously by the US Senate, her work focused on the COVID-19 response, oversight, information and communication technology, energy, debt, human capital, and gender.
+Prior to the Bank, she served as chief of staff at the Council of Economic Advisers in the White House and was chief of staff for the Economic Studies program at the Brookings Institution.
+She also served as assistant secretary at the U.S. Department of Housing and Urban Development, senior advisor in the Office of the Federal Coordinator for Gulf Coast Rebuilding, deputy chief of staff at the FDIC, and deputy assistant secretary at the US Department of Education.
+Nordquist also worked in the private sector in Asia and Europe and worked on Capitol Hill.
+She is a graduate of Stanford and has a master’s from Northwestern.

 Retired Chief Operating Officer, Urban Institute